gavollink/termread/Dash-t.md

 # termread -t

+Request Terminal ID

 Sends two control strings to the terminal, and recieves back identifying information (sometimes).

-Resturns whatever is returned (octal escaping control characters) in a bourne shell compatible variable string in the format:
+Returns whatever is returned (octal escaping control characters) in a bourne shell compatible variable string in the format:

 ```